 We have experienced increased competition since the third quarter of fiscal 2007 from competitors who produce both stainless steel and high-performance alloys.
 Due to continued under-utilization of capacity in the stainless steel market, we believe these competitors increased their production levels and sales activity in high-performance alloys to keep capacity in their mills as full as possible, while offering very competitive prices and delivery times.
-While competition should soften as the stainless market improves, based on the current economic environment there continues to be significant capacity available in the stainless market with which we are competing.
-Increased competition has required us to lower prices, which has contributed to the reduction in our gross profit margin.
+If the stainless market does not improve, continued competition from stainless steel producers could negatively impact our average selling price and reduce our gross profit margin.

 In addition, as a result of the competition in our markets, we have made significant price concessions to our customers from time to time, and we expect customer pressure for further price concessions to continue.
 Maintenance of our market share will depend, in part, on our ability to sustain a cost structure that enables us to be cost-competitive.
 If we are unable to adjust our costs relative to our pricing, our profitability will suffer.
-Our effectiveness in managing our cost structure will be a key determinate of future profitability and competitiveness.
+Our effectiveness in managing our cost structure will be a key determinant of future profitability and competitiveness.